-CNAME (Canonical Name) is a type of DNS record that used as alias for another domain.
+CNAME (Canonical Name) is a type of DNS record that is used as an alias for another domain.

-There is two type of IP addresses IPv4, and IPv6.
+There are two types of IP addresses IPv4, and IPv6.
 IPv4 address looks like these:

 IPv6 addressed looks like these (all of them are the same IP):